 The top and bottom of your pedal stroke are the toughest points to maintain tension in your drivetrain.
 Kick and pulls reinforce your ability to maintain tension through the weakest points in your pedal stroke.

 To kick and pull, lightly kick your toes into the fronts of your shoes as your knee approaches the top of your pedal stroke.
-As you move through the pedal stroke and your foot approaches the very bottom of the circle, lightly pull your heels into the backs of your shoes.
-To complete this drill focus on the kicking motion for 30-60 seconds, and then the pulling motion for an additional 30-60 seconds.
-When you feel good about both motions combine them for an additional 30-60 second interval.
+As you move through the pedal stroke and your foot approaches the very bottom of the circle, lightly pull your heels into the backs of your shoes almost like your scraping something from the bottom of your foot.
+To complete this drill, focus on the kicking motion for 30-60 seconds and then the pulling motion for an additional 30-60 seconds.
+When you feel good about both motions, combine them for an additional 30-60 second interval.

 3. Isolated Leg Training (ILT)

-Isolated leg training (ILT) is another drill designed to help you balance out your pedal stroke and pedal more efficiently.
-Instead of focusing on the top and bottom of each pedal stroke though, this drill has you hone in on each individual leg.
+Isolated leg training (ILT) is another indoor cycling drill designed to help you balance out your pedal stroke and pedal more efficiently.
+Instead of focusing on the top and bottom of each pedal stroke, this drill has you hone in on each individual leg to develop neuromuscular coordination.

 4. Single Leg Focus (SLF)

-Single leg focus drills are another way to addresses your technique in each leg.
-In these drills, focus all of your attention to one leg’s motion through the bottom of the pedal stroke, the upstroke, and then over the top.
+Single leg focus drills are similar to ILT drills but easier to complete.
+They’re another way to address your technique in each leg.
+Leaving both legs clipped in, focus all of your attention on one leg’s motion through the bottom of the pedal stroke, the upstroke, and then over the top without any assistance from your other leg.
 Try and lightly pull your foot across the bottom of your pedal stroke as you lift your knee upward.
 Follow it by softly kicking your foot over the top.

-Your cadence may falter during this drill and that’s okay, as the goal is to focus on the details of your pedal stroke rather than speed.
-Do this drill in 90 second intervals, alternating between your left and right leg.
+Your cadence may falter during this drill.
+That’s okay!
+The goal is to focus on the details of your pedal stroke rather than speed.
+Do this drill in 90-second intervals, alternating between your left and right leg.
 If you notice a large discrepancy in ability between legs, feel free to spend additional time on your “weaker” leg.

 5. Speed Endurance Intervals

-Speed endurance intervals are a drill designed to help improve your efficiency pedaling at different cadences.
-If you can turn the pedals with less strain on your muscles, it broadens your ability to stay in the aerobic energy zone and conserve energy.
+Speed endurance intervals are drills designed to help improve your efficiency pedaling at different cadences.
+If you can turn the pedals with less strain on your muscles, it broadens your ability to stay in the aerobic energy system and conserve energy.
+In other words, this indoor cycling drill is a great one for increasing your cadence.

-To complete a speed endurance interval you’ll maintain the same power target prescribed in your workout while riding at an RPM higher than the cadence you’re most comfortable riding at.
+To complete a speed endurance interval, you’ll maintain the same power target prescribed in your workout while riding at an RPM higher than the cadence you’re most comfortable riding at.
 This is typically 3-5 rpm above your usual cadence.
-If you don’t have a cadence sensor, you can do this drill by feel.
+If your heart rate rises by more than a couple of beats per minute, lower your spin.
+Don’t have a cadence sensor?
+You can do this drill by feel.
 Intervals should be at least five minutes long.

 6. Force Intervals

 Force intervals are intended to help you generate power at a low cadence.
-To complete this drill, find a gear that still allows you to hit your target power while spinning a cadence between 50 and 60 rpm.
-When you’re doing this drill focus on the top and bottom of your pedal stroke by kicking over the top and pressing your foot downwards.
+To complete this drill, find a gear that still allows you to hit your target power while spinning a cadence between 50 and 60 pm.
+When doing this drill, focus on the top and bottom of your pedal stroke by kicking over the top and pressing your foot downwards.
 If you have any pain or issues with your knees, feel free to skip this drill altogether.

 7. Form Sprints

-Form sprints are a sprint simulation completed at low power with a high cadence.
+Form sprints are sprint simulations completed at low power with a high cadence.
 To complete a form sprint, wait until you’re in an interval with a low target power output.
-When you’re ready to start the interval exit the saddle in an easier gear and quickly wind up.
-This drill is all about leg speed, form and technique, so focus on winding up quickly while maintaining good form.
+When you’re ready to start, exit the saddle in easier gear and quickly wind up.
+This drill is all about leg speed, form, and technique, so focus on winding up quickly while maintaining good form.
 These drills should only be about ten seconds long.

 The transition from seated to standing is an opportunity for energy, power, and momentum to be lost or gained.
 Focus on the mechanics of moving in and out of the saddle smoothly as you move through these drills.